PHOTOS & VIDEO: Tiana’s Bayou Adventure Model Reveals Reimagined Splash Mountain

 Tiana’s Bayou Adventure will pick up this story after the final kiss, and join Princess Tiana and Louis on a musical adventure — featuring some of the powerful music from the film — as they prepare for their first-ever Mardi Gras performance.
 During this celebration, guests will hear original music inspired by songs from the film.
 Tiana is leading the way and guests will be able to encounter old friends and make new ones along the way as well.

-Here are our photos of the Tiana’s Bayou Adventure model:
+With that said, here are our photos of the Tiana’s Bayou Adventure model, which show quite a bit about the reimagined ride:

 Finally, here’s a video shot by Sarah that puts all of the above photos into better context: